jialeguan/llm_server/doc/pcc_slides.typ

 #slide[
   = Prefix Caching
   #set text(size: 14pt)
-  Prefix Caching is a technique that caches the intermediate states of the model during the prefill phase.
+  Prefix Caching#footnote_link("ChunkAttention: Efficient Self-Attention with Prefix-Aware KV Cache and Two-Phase Partition.
+2024", "https://arxiv.org/abs/2402.15220") is a technique that caches the intermediate states of the model during the prefill phase.
 These states are then reused during the decode phase to speed up inference.

-  // #figure(
+  #figure(
-  //   image("png/prefix_caching.png", width: 60%),
+    image("png/prefix_caching.png", width: 60%),
-  // )
+  )
 ]

 #slide[